GarrettS/OpenSourceLearning/README.md

 Teachers don't have a platform to teach on.

 **YouTube:** Users can't ask the video a question.
-Payment model is through ad revenue.
+Payment model is through ad revenue or third party processors (Patreon, etc).

 **StackExchange:** Contributors paid in "points".
 That's nice but people need money.